Sejong5kr/HelloWorld/README.md

-# HelloWorld
+# Capella tutorial

-This project is to instruct how to use github and git agent by Sejong Oh
+This project is to instruct how to use Capella for digital transformation